-Buying the best mountain bike disc brake rotors is not the first thing that pops into many riders' minds when it comes to MTB upgrades, but a new set of rotors are a relatively inexpensive upgrade and can mean less weight, less noise and more braking power.
-You can have the best mountain bike brakes, but if they can't bite your rotors you won't be able to slow down effectively.
+Buying the best mountain bike disc brake rotors is not the first thing that pops into many riders’ minds when it comes to MTB upgrades, but a new set of rotors are a relatively inexpensive upgrade that can mean less weight, less noise and more braking power.
+You can have the best mountain bike brakes, but if they can’t bite your rotors you won’t be able to slow down effectively.

-Increasing braking power is one of the best mountain bike upgrades as the faster you can stop, the later you can brake.
-While there are many facets to a fast time down a trail, arguably your ability to control speed in crux points could be just as significant as line choice and fitness.
+Increasing braking power is one of the best mountain bike upgrades you can make, as the faster you can stop, the later you can brake.
+While there are many contributing factors to a fast time down a trail, arguably your ability to control speed in crucial points could be just as significant as line choice and fitness.

 As with everything in the bike industry, there are a number of options available and different fitments, sizes and types to consider.
-Unsure if you need new rotors or are confused about what you are looking for, skip to the bottom of the page for our guide to upgrading rotors.
-Otherwise, keep reading for Bike Perfect's pick of the best disk brake rotors available.
+So, if you’re unsure whether you need new rotors or confused about what you’re looking for, skip to the bottom of the page for our guide to upgrading rotors.
+Otherwise, keep reading for Bike Perfect’s pick of the best disk brake rotors available.

-SRAM's CenterLine rotors aren't a fancy two-piece design, and they can be a bit noisy; though not as bad as the gobble-gobble Avid discs of yesteryear.
-Now available as a six-bolt mount and center lock, the CenterLine Rotors feature a 12-spoke design that stands up well to warping and features a rounded edge.
+SRAM’s CenterLine rotors aren’t a fancy two-piece design, and they can be a bit noisy, though not as bad as the gobble-gobble Avid discs of yesteryear.
+Now available as a 6-bolt mount and center lock, the CenterLine Rotors feature a 12-spoke design that stands up well to warping and features a rounded edge.

-Available in sizes from 140mm all the way up to 220, the all-steel rotors are simple but effective stoppers — and you can usually find them on sale too.
+Available in sizes from 140mm all the way up to 220mm, the all-steel rotors are simple but effective stoppers – and you can usually find them on sale too.

 Shimano’s Ice Tech rotors are some of the fastest-stopping and most reliable discs you can buy.
 The center lock XT M8000 discs feature the brand’s Ice Tech construction which sees an aluminum core sandwiched between a steel exterior.
 This design cuts a small amount of weight and allows the rotor to manage heat better than a full steel rotor.